 Remember to also add the blue ribbon for men’s health awareness and prostate cancer awareness.

 Some interpret No Shave November as a “no grooming at all” month.
 However, that’s actually not necessary, particularly if you have work restrictions.

-The rules do ask that you “put down your razor for 30 days,” but it’s also perfectly acceptable to groom and trim your beard.
+The rules do ask that you “put down your razor for 30 days,” but it’s also perfectly acceptable to groom and trim your beard or even shave your back.
 If you’ve never grown a beard before, you may want to invest in some of these tools to make your life easier:

 - Electric beard trimmer or a high-quality razor

 - Beard brush

 Not all of these are necessary for getting through the month, but it can be fun to create a long beard style or full beard style to support this cause.

 One of the best things you can do for your skin and hair when growing a beard is to apply beard oil.
 These are products made from fine oils like jojoba oil, argan oil, and tea tree oil.
 They infuse vitamins and minerals into your beard hair for a shiny, healthy finish.